I absolutely adore autumn.

 But even catching the end of autumn is magical.

-In these insane times, where politics tears countries apart and hate rises like bile, we need this kind of escape.
+In these volatile times, we need this kind of escape.